HanslettTheDev/quotes-web-app/README.md

     ```

 - ### Linux and Mac
-  - Create a virtual envitoment
+  - Create a virtual environoment
     ```command prompt
-    python3 -m venv (name of your enviroment)
+    python3 -m venv (name of your environment)
     ```
   - Install required files using the requirements.txt
     ```command prompt